Kim Jong Un’s bizarre North Korea propaganda photos

 Just three days after launching the Hwasong-15 ICBM, Kim visited a factory and thanked workers for making the tires for the vehicle that transported the missile.
 The workers built large-size tires for the 9-axle missile truck.
 Kim also called for efforts to raise production to “satisfy the daily-increasing needs in developing the country’s economy and beefing up national defense capabilities,” KCNA stated.

-Kim in September tasked the Amnokgang Tire Factory to make the tires for the “great event in November,” the agency reported.
+Kim in September tasked the Amnokgang Tire Factory with making the tires for the “great event in November,” the agency reported.

 The Associated Press contributed to this report.